Venus Williams: 2015: Re-entering the top 10

 Williams started off her season at the Auckland Open, where she won her 46th career singles title by defeating Caroline Wozniacki in three sets in the final.
 Then, at the Australian Open, Williams made it to the quarterfinals at a Grand Slam championship for the first time since the 2010 US Open.
 She defeated Camila Giorgi in the third round having to recover from a set and break down to reach the second week of a Grand Slam tournament for the first time since the 2011 Wimbledon Championships and then overturned a three-match losing streak to Agnieszka Radwańska before losing to Madison Keys after being up a break in the deciding set.
 Williams had her 16-match winning streak at the Dubai Tennis Championships ended by Lucie Šafářová in the third round.
 Her next tournament was at the Qatar Open where she saved a match point in a heated encounter versus Barbora Záhlavová-Strýcová in the second round before defeating Agnieszka Radwańska for a second time in 2015 to advance to the semifinals.
 She ended up losing in three sets to Victoria Azarenka.
 Williams competed at the Miami Open, where she won against Samantha Stosur in the third round and Caroline Wozniacki in the fourth round (scoring her fourth top-10 win of the season and improving her head-to-head record against Wozniacki to a perfect 7–0).
 In the quarterfinals, she was defeated by Suárez Navarro, in three sets.

 Williams began her clay-court season at the Madrid Open where she lost in the first round to Victoria Azarenka in straight sets.
 She made it to the third round of the Italian Open, before losing to Simona Halep.
 Williams failed to win her opening match at the French Open, where she lost in straight sets to Sloane Stephens.
 She did not attend her mandatory post-match press conference and was subsequently fined $3000.
 Williams then played at Wimbledon, winning her first three rounds in straight sets.
 She then lost to her sister, Serena, in the fourth round in straight sets.
-Williams then played at the Istanbul Cup where she lost in the first round to qualifier Kateryna Bondarenko.
+Williams then played at the İstanbul Cup where she lost in the first round to qualifier Kateryna Bondarenko.